ravichugh/sketch-n-sketch/notes/elm-conf-demo.md

 1. Select `fill` and after `size` and **Add Argument**.

 1. Select `fill` and before `x` and **Reorder Argument**.
-   That way we can do things like partially apply to color.

         logo fill x y size =
           let